Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception What can go wrong Better approach

-“Cotton sofa” means the whole sofa is cotton The cover may be a blend; cushions/liners are usually other materials Check fiber % for the cover and ask what the liner and cushion wraps are
+“Cotton sofa” means the whole sofa is cotton The cover may be a blend, while liners and cushions are usually different materials Check the cover fiber % and ask what the liners and cushion wraps are made of

-Softer handfeel means better durability Brushed or lofty fabrics can snag, fuzz, or bag out on seat fronts Choose a tighter weave; get softness from cushions and throws
+Softer handfeel means better durability Brushed or lofty fabrics can snag, fuzz, or bag out faster at the seat front Choose a tighter weave and get softness from the cushion build, not surface fuzz

-“Washable” always means machine-washable Shrinkage, seam puckering, or dye shift after laundering Look for pre-washed covers and follow the exact care label
+“Washable” always means machine-washable You can end up with shrinkage, seam puckering, or color shift after laundering Look for pre-washed covers and follow the exact care label—or start with a machine-washable sofa

-Stain resistance always equals harsh chemistry You might skip useful finishes without facts Ask what finish is used and whether it’s PFAS-free/water-based
+Stain resistance always means harsh chemistry You may rule out useful finishes before you know what is actually used Ask what finish is used and whether it is PFAS-free or water-based

 Start With a Simple Wear Map